Stewards of God’s Love

 Sirach says, “The prayer of the lowly pierces the clouds… [and] the Most High responds….”
 Based on what we see, we may doubt this.

 The Responsorial Psalm says, “The Lord hears the cry of the poor.”
-But do we see God coming to rescue the sick and starving, the victims of genocide in Africa and the Sudan, and the dispossessed Palestinians in Israel?
+But do we see God coming to rescue the sick and starving, the victims of genocide in Africa and the Sudan, the dispossessed Palestinians in Israel and the victims of terrorism everywhere?
 Does God stop the bombs in mid-air or smite invading army patrols when a village cries out for his protection?
 Does the Lord truly “hear the cry of the poor”?

 The question is “When and how?”